-It works like your social security number, but for businesses instead of individuals.
+It works like your social security number but for businesses instead of individuals.
 An EIN serves as the entity's taxpayer identification number (TIN).

 To acquire an EIN, you need to apply with the Internal Revenue Service either online on the IRS website or by mail.
 The service is free.

-If you're starting a new LLC in Maine, you will need an EIN and plan to hire employees or open a business bank account.
+If starting a new LLC in Maine, you will need an EIN and plan to hire employees or open a business bank account.
 Banks may require one before doing business with your company and setting up your LLC bank account.

 Maine LLC Taxes